shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**71. R-CNN â€• Region with Convolutional Neural Networks (R-CNN) is an object detection algorithm that first segments the image to find potential relevant bounding boxes and then run the detection algorithm to find most probable objects in those bounding boxes.**
+**71. R-CNN ― Region with Convolutional Neural Networks (R-CNN) is an object detection algorithm that first segments the image to find potential relevant bounding boxes and then run the detection algorithm to find most probable objects in those bounding boxes.**

 &#10230;